Frequently Asked Questions

 Use the in-game bug report feature by pressing Ctrl+B or going to Escape → Report Redux Bug.
 This automatically attaches screenshots, logs, and save files to help us reproduce the issue.

-You can also report bugs in the #🟡redux-bugs channel on the KSP2 Modding Society Discord.
+You can also report bugs in the #🟡redux-bugs channel on the KSP2 Redux Discord.

 Players: Test beta builds and report bugs